Q: Can I save money by going directly through the insurance company?

 Q: What if I have a pre-existing condition?

-A: Starting, in 2014, there won’t be any underwriting.
-Until then… all health insurance companies in Colorado have different underwriting standards and each health condition is unique in it’s own way.
-So although you may have heard that your condition may prevent you from getting coverage or if you’ve been declined before, we’re experts in finding the best options for pre-existing conditions.
+A: Probaly one of the most frequently asked questions now… Starting in 2014, there isn’t anymore underwriting.
+Before then… all health insurance companies in Colorado had different underwriting standards and each health condition is unique in it’s own way.
+So although you may have heard that your condition may prevent you from getting coverage or if you’ve been declined before, you can get coverage now and your pre-existing conditions don’t matter.

 Q: How does Insurance Shoppers get paid?

 A: Like any agent or broker, we’re paid a commission by the insurance company each month you have coverage, so we have a vested interest in keeping you as a happy client as long as possible.
 All you end up paying is the same premium you’d have to pay even if you went directly through the health insurance company.
 And we end up getting paid a commission if you decide to purchase a policy we recommend to you.
 The insurance company benefits a lot from this because they don’t have to dedicate resources to have somebody at their company do all of the things we do for you (like explain your options and how the plans work, figure out your best underwriting options, help you through the application and underwriting, and being your advocate if you have any problems with billing or claims after you have the policy)

 Q: How long of a contract am I going to be stuck in?